nakurahe/leetcode_practice/take_aways.md

 ## Math
 - A square number is 1+3+5+7+...+2n-1 = (2n-1 + 1) * n/2 = n^2.

+## String
+- **Anagram and Palindrome**: If using an int[] arr to store the frequency of each character, then the it should be of size 26 (for lowercase English letters) or 128 (for ASCII characters).
+The index of the array should be `char - 'a'` or `char`.
+Also, if using two pointers to check whether a string is palindrome, consider using `Character.toLowerCase()` and `Character.isLetterOrDigit()` to skip non-alphanumeric characters, and pay attention to the bound of the string.

+## Linked List
+- **Dummy Node**: When dealing with linked list, consider using a dummy node to avoid edge cases.
+For example, we could let newHead points to the original head and return newHead.next to cover the case where head == null.

 ## Array
 - **Binary Search**: is it `while(left < right)` or `while(left <= right)`?
     - When `right` is a valid index of the array (e.g. `int[] nums.length - 1`) then it should be `left <= right`; similarly when right is not a valid index of the array we should use `left < right`.